mediacloud/backend/doc/hosting/solr-hosting.markdown

 the individual shards rather than from threading on an individual shard, so we need lots of shards to take advantage of all of our cores.

+We are currently running our cluster in mcquery[124].  mcquery3 corrupted some data during the last full import, and we need to do a diagnosis to figure out if there's something goofy before using the machine again.

 mcquery2 runs the leader shard.  mcquery2 is also the machine that runs the hourly import script, even though we could run the import on any of the shards.

+The mediacloud installation on each of these machines is under /data/mediacloud.
+Solr is in /data/mediacloud/solr.
+Each server has a full mediacloud install, with the configuration pointing to localhost:6001 as the postgres port.
+There should be an ssh process tunneling 6001 to postgres on the production db (currently mcdb1).

+The only thing the mediacloud install is used for on these machines (other than the solr installation) is the import process.  mcquery2 runs the hourly import script.
+The other cluster machines only need to run an import when doing a full import (just to speed up the process).

 We currently use the following command to start the shards under the mediacloud account on each of the machines, replacing the --host option with the name of the local host.
 From /data/mediacloud: